-The reason this regulation is so influential is because any organization that wishes to use or process cards distributed by these brands must adhere to its compliance obligations.
-As a result, the PCI SSC and PCI DSS have become the primary regulatory body and regulation for protecting payment data.
+The reason this regulation is so influential is because any organization that wishes to use or process cards distributed by these brands must adhere to the PCI DSS’s compliance obligations.
+As a result, the PCI SSC and PCI DSS have become the primary regulatory body and corresponding regulation for protecting payment data.

 Payment Card Information

 Now that we’ve covered what PCI means in regard to the PCI SSC and PCI DSS, the next question is: what is PCI more broadly?
 As referenced earlier, PCI is sometimes used as shorthand for payment card information, which typically means a credit card primary account number (PAN).
 But, this can also apply to all cardholder data such as card verification values, expiration dates, cardholder names, billing addresses, and more.

 This ambiguity can lead to some confusion when trying to distinguish between payment information in general and the Payment Card Industry specifically.
 Because of this, we prefer the term cardholder data (CHD) to refer to general credit card information and PAN when talking about a credit card number.
 Despite our preference, don’t be surprised to see other entities within the payments industry refer to all credit card information as PCI or PCI data.